-All students in the High School are expected to bring and use their own laptops or tablets for research and writing in lessons and have access to the internet via the school wifi in some parts of the school.
+Students are expected to bring and use their own laptops or tablets for research and writing in lessons.
+Students have limited access to the internet via the school wifi in some parts of the school.

-UNAUTHORISED USE OF ANY DEVICES WILL LEAD TO DEVICES BEING CONFISCATED AND RETURNED TO YOU AT THE TEACHERS' DISCRETION.
+UNAUTHORISED USE OF ANY DEVICES WILL LEAD TO DEVICES BEING confiscated and returned to you at the teachers' discretion.